DenisGorbachev/vscode-lean4-code-actions/README.md

 **How it works:**

-* Extract a definition into a separate file
+* It extracts a definition into a separate file
-* Add an import to the original file
+* It adds an import to the original file

 **Gotchas:**